Our Journey to a More Sustainable Fleet

 To learn more about the types of fuels LTD is evaluating, download the Alternative Fuels Update.

-What Evaluation Criteria Will LTD Use?
+What Evaluation Criteria Did LTD Use?

 We're taking a comprehensive approach to selecting the fuels and technologies that will provide transportation for our community throughout the next 15 years.
-The Fleet Procurement Plan will consider the technical aspects of efficient natural resource use, impacts on the community and financial responsibility.
+The Fleet Procurement Plan considers the technical aspects of efficient natural resource use, impacts on the community and financial responsibility.
 This is called a triple-bottom-line approach, and is the core of LTD's sustainability mission.

 Operational Impacts